KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

   - Alignment of DREB2A used to obtain the ABS motif.
 Some sequences were removed in the paper representation to reduce visual size of alignment.
   - Alignment of plant Med25ACID domains used for surface residue evolutional conservation.

+# Figure Source Data
+Contains data for reproduction of most data element present in figures.
+Example data such as example CEST profiles or kinetic traces are not included.
+Figure 4 Med25ACID CSPs are found in Fig 3 source data.